idream-build/idream/README.md

 ## Design

+TODO(ejconlon) This is probably outdated.
+We need to make sure this is still accurate.

 The goal is to make it easy to define and build multi-package Idris projects with external dependencies.
 To that end, there are definitions for project, package set, and package configuration files in JSON format that can be used by any build system.
 This one just happens to be written in Haskell and happens to sandbox things in a certain way.

-TODO(ejconlon) Make sure this is still accurate.

 ### General metadata